-A long silence, then Moved me...try to hold on...
-She waited and waited but that was the end of it.
-No matter how much she focused there were no more messages to hear.
 Traces of panic still clung to her.
 Whatever was happening to Mark it was getting worse and worse.
 She knew he was mentally tough but even Mark couldn't hold out forever.
 Maybe it was time to contact someone who could give her some answers, like his commanding officer.
 Somewhere in all her notes she'd written down the information from one message he'd sent her-where he was stationed and who his commanding officer was.
 She could use the book as a cover in an attempt to pry information loose from him.
 Not that she expected him to be very forthcoming but she'd be grateful for any scrap he fed her at all.
 She dragged herself upstairs and rummaged in the bathroom medicine cabinet for aspirin.
 She popped three in her mouth and washed them down with tepid water, then sat on the closed lid of the commode until the worst of the shaking subsided.
 When she felt somewhat functional, she stripped off her clothing and tossed it in the hamper.
-She turned the shower jets on full force and waited until the enclosure was filled with steam.
+Then she turned the shower jets on full force and waited until the enclosure was filled with steam.
 Then she stepped into the spray and let it pound over her body, trying to wash away the vestiges of pain.
 Mark.
 Don't give up.
 I'll get you out.
 Somehow.
 I promise.

-Joey Latrobe lay silent and unmoving, the beeping of the monitors and the rise and fall of the sheet covering his body as he breathed the only signs he was still alive.
+\ \ \ \ \ Joey Latrobe lay silent and unmoving, the beeping of the monitors and the rise and fall of the sheet covering his body as he breathed the only signs he was still alive.
 The doctors had hustled him into surgery the moment they took him off the chopper, removing one bullet from his arm and two from his leg.
 And pumping enough blood back into him to counteract the massive amount he'd lost while he lay in the jungle.
 "How is he doing?"
 Green asked the nurse changing the IV bag.